 This Getting Started guide will show you:

-- How set up Vuforia Engine’s features in Unity
+- How to set up Vuforia Engine’s Image Targets in Unity.

-- How to add content and test your Unity project
+- How to add content and test your AR app.

 The Vuforia Engine is available as a .unitypackage that can be imported into your Unity project from the menu Assets -> Import Package -> Custom Package....
 Importing the package will let a script make the necessary changes in your Unity project to install or upgrade to the latest Vuforia Engine SDK.